Daedeross/MapToolDiceWidget/README.md

 Download or build (see [here](build-instructions.md)) `DiceWidget.mtlib`.

 In MapTool go to `File->Add On Libraries...` Click **Add** and select `DiceWidget.mtlib`.

+### Known Issue

+**IMPORTANT**: Game Hosts read this!

+This library stores per-user settings based on the player name (i.e. the result of the `player.getName()` MTScript function).
+If you are hosting a game with this addon, make sure your username is the same when loading the campaign/addon as after starting the server.
+You can change your default username in MapTool by going to `Edit->Preferences->Application tab`, 'Default Username' is under the **Client** heading in the right column.

+AFAIK, there is no static user id that can be used and no event that can be hooked into when starting a server or when a player's name changes.
+If you have a solution to this issue, please submit a pull request!

 ## How to use